-Underwriting Proceeds to Proceeds to

-Price to Discounts and Sportsman's Selling
+Price to Public Underwriting Discounts and Commissions(1) Proceeds to Sportsman's Warehouse Proceeds to Selling Stockholder

-Public Commissions(1) Warehouse Stockholder

-Per Share \$9.50 \$0.665 \$8.835 \$8.835
+Per Share \$ \$ \$

-Total \$118,750,000 \$8,312,500 \$73,624,997 \$36,812,503
+Total \$ \$ \$ \$

-1) We refer you to "Underwriting" beginning on page 109 of this prospectus for additional information regarding underwriting compensation.
+(1) We refer you to "Underwriting" beginning on page 109 of this prospectus for additional information regarding underwriting compensation.

-To the extent that the underwriters sell more than 12,500,000 shares of common stock, the underwriters have the option to purchase up to an additional 468,750 shares from us and an additional 1,406,250 shares from the selling stockholder identified in this prospectus at the initial price to the public less the underwriting discount.
+To the extent that the underwriters sell more than additional shares from us and an additional shares from the selling stockholder identified in this prospectus at the initial price to the public less the underwriting discount.
 We will not receive any proceeds from the sale of any of the additional shares by the selling stockholder.